 In case of any conduct not complying with the standards outlined above, ABT shall have the right to refuse an application to compete, to deny a confirmed application to compete by returning the entry fee (minus deposit) or to disqualify a contestant.

 Everyday prior to the start-time, competitors must go to the pre-arranged location to have their boats checked by an ABT official.
-The official will check that the live well is empty and the safety gear/lanyard meets the tournament safety requirements.
+The official will check that the live well is empty and the safety gear/lanyard meets the tournament safety requirements and that the kill switch works.
 Once the boat is approved, the angler is given their key-tag with their start position number.
 ABT reserves the right to disallow unsafe boats (for either anglers or fish) to compete.

 After the boat has been checked and approved, anglers are to position themselves according to their key-tag number in preparation for the tournament start.
 An ABT Official will announce the beginning of the tournament by calling out the starting numbers.
 Once your number is called, raise your arm to notify your position and idle past the start location until you reach the take-off zone.

 Day 2 start order will be a ‘chase-start’ and is determined by the placings after Day 1 results.
 The boater that placed in first position after Day 1 will be allocated the first key tag and starting position, the second placed boat will have the second starting position and so on.
 Then the same start process as Day 1 will begin the second day of the tournament.
-ABT reserves the right to modify the chase-start to suit a weigh-in with split finishing times in the instance, for example 50+ boat fields.
+ABT reserves the right to modify the chase-start to suit a weigh-in with split finishing times in the instance of large fields.

 - It is the responsibility of all competitors to obtain necessary angler permits or licences as demanded by the waterway in the state being fished.
 ABT will not allow a competitor to continue in the tournament without the legal licenses and permits.
 All documents should be brought to the briefing and shown at pre-registration.

-- Anglers may fish any line class with spin, baitcast, spincast or flyfishing tackle.
+- Anglers may fish any line class with legal spin, baitcast, spincast or flyfishing tackle.

 - Trolling is not permitted – Lure and fly CASTING only.
 Trolling is defined as using the momentum of the boat to give the lure action.
 Casting along a stretch of bank under electric power is permitted if using the power to keep position.
 However, when altering boating position, do not leave your lines in the water.
 ABT Staff reserve the right to disqualify anglers deemed to be purposely trolling in defiance of the spirit of BREAM events.